-"Government program" means the fire debris cleanup program operated by the Federal Emergency Management Agency and the United States Army Corps of Engineers in conjunction with the County and other State and Federal agencies.
+"Government program" means the fire debris cleanup program operated by the United States Government including the Federal Emergency Management Agency and the United States Army Corps of Engineers in conjunction with the County and other State and Federal agencies.

 "Hazard trees."
 The term "hazard trees" means wildfire-damaged trees that have been so damaged by the fires that their structural integrity is compromised, and they pose an immediate threat of falling onto work crews or obstructing their access to the debris clearance site, or of falling onto a public right of way or a public improved property.